RichardKroesen/ESE_PROG4_SlotMachine/README.md

 # NOTE:
 This repo is under WIP, and is currently just a backup of the project.
-So it could be a mess, the release how ever works fine.
-Also the code quality is very low, so please don't judge, I'm going to refactor and improve.
+So it could be a mess, the release however works fine.
+Also the code quality is really low, so please don't judge it.
+I'm going to refactor, improve and expand some day.
 If my priority list allows XD

 # Programming 4 Introduction C++ & GUI
 ## Introduction